pistachiochoco/NSO-API-for-Spla3/README.md

 #### Available Requests
 [Here(`./Data/query_id_data.json`)](https://github.com/pistachiochoco/NSOAPIforSpla3/blob/main/Data/query_id_data.json)
 I saved all query-id pairs under the current web view version.
-Note than some queries need specific id in other response to fetch data.
-For example, if you want to the detailed result of 1 game, you need the id of that game for fetching the result.
+Note than some queries need specific id inside other response to fetch data.
+For example, if you want fetch to the detailed result of one game, you need the id of that game for fetching the result.